jetbrains-academy/javascript-fullstack-course/RoutingMiddleware/lesson_overview/task.md

 So, we're finally ready to add the necessary routes to our app.

-Although using Express has already made it easier for us to create an application, we can make programming even more convenient and the structure of large applications even clearer.
+While using Express has already simplified the process of building our application,
+we can make programming even more convenient and the structure of large applications even clearer.
-To do this, we use [express.Router middleware](https://expressjs.com/en/guide/using-middleware.html#middleware.router).
+To achieve this, we will use [express.Router middleware](https://expressjs.com/en/guide/using-middleware.html#middleware.router).

 In this lesson, you will learn how to:
-- Create a _router_ to organize the code by grouping related route handlers.
+- Create a _router_ to organize your code by grouping related route handlers.
 - Implement logic for handling meaningful requests.
-- Connect routes handlers with the data layer.
+- Connect route handlers with the data layer.
-- Store passwords in a hashed way and compare them properly.
+- Store passwords in hashed form and compare them properly.

 ### Routing middleware

-Earlier in the course we already used routing methods when, for example, we added routes using the `app.get` method.
+Earlier in the course, we already used routing methods — for example, when we added routes using the `app.get` method.
-However, in a large application, we can still end up with a mess of different route handlers in one file that is extremely difficult to maintain.
+However, in a larger application, this approach can result in a disorganized collection of route handlers all within the same file, making the code extremely difficult to maintain.

-It would be much better if we could group the routes logically and assign an entity to each group that is responsible for it.
+To improve organization, we can logically group routes and assign each group to an entity responsible for handling them.
-Such an entity in Express.js is called _router_.
+In Express.js, this entity is called a _router_.

 <div style="text-align: center; max-width: 900px; margin: 0 auto;">